adelaide-chen/json_publish/README.md

 2. Run npm start
   - Any subsequent runs will probably raise a "TABLE_EXISTS_ERROR" since the table is created upon starting up database connection, and is never deleted when the program ends.
 Even if the error is raised, the rest of the code runs fine.
 3. Make a POST request to http://localhost:3000/, with the example article JSON object as the request body.
+4. Can check stories table directly with MySQL, or make a GET request to http://localhost:3000/ to see a list of all articles currently in the database.

 Database Schema: